 About the Capstone Program

 The GE-NMF PCLP Capstone Scholarship Program offers a unique opportunity for master’s level public health students and law students to gain professional research-related experience and leadership training in a community healthcare setting.
 PCLP Capstone Scholars will conduct a research-based project at a PCLP Site Partner community health center under the supervision of a healthcare professional.
 The PCLP Capstone project will be conducted and completed by September 2014.
-Awarded Scholars are required to attend and present in a Capstone Scholarship Forum to convene in October 2014.
+Awarded Scholars are required to attend and present in a Capstone Forum to convene in October 2014.
+For more information on the 2014 Capstone Scholars and the Capstone Forum, please click here.

 The purpose of the Capstone Research Project is to provide an opportunity to conduct a study in a partner FQHC that is relevant both to the FQHC and to the Student’s academic program.
 In the first year, eligible disciplines will include: Public Health (MPH/MSPH) and Law (JD).
 Other relevant disciplines will be considered in the future.